azadgiri/Event-Management-System/README.md

 ## 📖 Overview

 This project is a dynamic web application developed using the **Django Framework** and **Python**.
 It follows the **Model-View-Template (MVT)** architecture to provide a secure, scalable, and efficient solution for managing web-based operations.
-The application is designed with a clean user interface, organized backend logic, and database integration to deliver a smooth user
+The application is designed with a clean user interface, organized backend logic, and database integration to deliver a smooth user experience.

 ## ✨ Key Features